brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 to check your map, stop.
 If you need to take a drink, stop.
 If you need to text a shuttle driver, stop.
 * Don't underestimate the fall danger on blue-blazes or around water sources.
 Bring your poles and use caution even when you're not on the main line!
-Some of the most dangerous/slippery places were around awkward water sources.
+Some of the most dangerous/slippery places I encountered were around awkward water sources.
+* Blow-downs are common on some sections of the trail.
+For large/complex blow-downs, I found that the faster I took off my pack, the faster I was through the blow-down.
+It can be tempting to resist this and attempt to navigate a large blow-down while wearing a pack, but I often got stuck and ended up wasting more time than I saved.

 ![LT2](/assets/images/IMG_0210.jpg)